1. What is ULIP

 b.
 Mortality Charges

 This charge is to provide for the insurance coverage under the plan.
-Mortality charges depend on a number of factors like age, sum assured, etc and is deducted on a monthly basis.
+Mortality charges depend on a number of factors like age, sum assured, etc., and is deducted on a monthly basis.

 c.
-Fund Management Charge
+Fund Management Charges

 d.
 Partial Withdrawal Charge